erik-riklund/forma/packages/compiler/README.md

 ### `toString`

-This method compiles a template into a string representation of the render function, which can be cached or reused:
+Returns a stringified render function that can be evaluated or reused later, such as in build pipelines or caching layers:

 ```js
 const template = 'Hello {{ name }}!';